awsdocs/amazon-inspector-user-guide/doc_source/inspector_applications.md

 1. Use the **Tags**' **Key** and **Value** fields to type the tag key name and key\-value pairs in order to select the EC2 instances that you want to include in this assessment target\.

 1. Choose **Save**\.

+**Note**
+For your existing assessment targets, you can use the **Preview Target** button on the **Assessment Targets** page to review all EC2 instances that are currently included in the assessment targets\.
+For every EC2 instance listed, you can review the hostname, instance ID, IP address, and the status of the Amazon Inspector Agent that is running on the EC2 instance\.
+The agent status can have the following values: **HEALTHY**, **UNHEALTHY** \(displayed when the agent is reporting that it is not in a healthy state\), and **UNKNOWN** \(displayed when Amazon Inspector is unable to determine whether there is an Amazon Inspector Agent running on the EC2 instance\)\.